protocolbuffers/protobuf/java/README.md

    The .jar will be placed in the "target" directory.

-The above instructions will install 3 maven artifacts:
+The above instructions will install 2 maven artifacts:

   * protobuf-java: The core Java Protocol Buffers library.
 Most users only need this artifact.
-  * protobuf-lite: The lite version of core Java Protobuf Buffers library.
-It is a subset of the core library and is used together with the 'lite' code generator flag to reduce generated code size for mobile.
   * protobuf-java-util: Utilities to work with protos.
 It contains JSON support as well as utilities to work with proto3 well-known types.